 28 Reading Eagle, “Actives Defeat the New Jersey Champions,” October 9, 1875: 1.

 30 Charles J. Adams III, “The 1876 Reading Actives Kicked Off the Great American Pastime in Berks,” Historical Review of Berks County, Summer 2012, Vol. 77, No. 3, 39.

 32 The game account did not include a box score, nor even any of the names of those who played for the visiting Reds, who were managed by Charles Gould.
 It is likely that Dory Dean pitched for the Reds, who would finish the season with a 4-26 record and a .133 winning percentage, which, according to David Nemec’s The Great Encyclopedia of 19th Century Major League Baseball, is the worst winning percentage of any pitcher with at least 20 decisions.
+(Joe Harris of the Boston Americans claimed the distinction, come the twentieth century.)
 Dean took over as the team’s primary pitcher when Cherokee Fischer, who held that role at the beginning of the season, was released in July due to repeated incidents involving drunkenness.

 36 Charles Hausberg, Pud Galvin, SABR Bioproject, sabr.org/bioproj/person/38c553ff.